About ME Chapter

 For specific on the Education and links to registration follow this link to the Events page:

 For more fun stuff, interviews with members and trainers, member creations, special stories of service, health tips, things of local interest, and member Q&A check out the newsletters.
+We welcome your suggestions for topics or themes, your pictures and stories to publish.
+Please join our committee if you would like to donate some time to the newsletter.

 CONTACT SENATORS: 3 State House Station, Augusta, 04333-0003, or 1-800-423-6900;